 Configuring the Wi-Fi Hotspot in Ubuntu 17.10

-In the Step (7) we noticed that the system automatically names the Hotspot name as PC name, but not everybody may want exactly that.
+In Step (7), we noticed that the system automatically names the Hotspot name as PC name, but not everybody may want precisely that.
 Here is how you can change the SSID and password.

 Step 1) With the Wireless Hotspot active, launch ‘Terminal’ and enter the following command: